SKILLFUL MEANS INC

 STRATEGY & ORGANIZATIONAL DEVELOPMENT

 Institutional strategy development consistently suffers from two flaws:

-firstly, we fail to adequately articulate the richness and complexity of the strategy environment and fail to identify the forces which will buffet and threaten our abilities to achieve our goals.
+first, we fail to adequately articulate the richness and complexity of the strategy environment and fail to identify the forces which will buffet and threaten our abilities to achieve our goals.

-secondly -- and particularly in fields focusing on social change -- we fail to think rigorously about the appropriate larger goals (the impact which we can in fact achieve), we fail to identify achievable intermediate objectives (the tangible outcomes which will deliver the impact we seek) and we fail to design strategies resilient enough to produce these outcomes in the face of pressures and uncertainties of the outside world.
+secondly -- and particularly in fields focusing on social change -- we fail to think rigorously about the appropriate larger goals (the impact which we can in fact achieve), we fail to identify achievable intermediate objectives (the tangible outcomes which will deliver the impact we seek) and we fail to design strategies robust enough to produce these outcomes in the face of pressures and uncertainties of the outside world.

 ... a simple mental model can help managers avoid both traps:

 Working through the elements of the model allows us to:

 Gain a fuller understanding of the realities of the Current Situation.
 Working through strengths and weaknesses in a SWOT analysis is one way we can do this.